rootbeerking/Tilengine/docs/sprites.md

 The final solution consists in combining both methods as they compliment each other: first determine coarse collision with bounding boxes, and then check per-pixel collision detection in those sprites.

-Per-pixel collision detection requires more CPU cycles that regular sprites, so it's an optional feature that is disabled by default.
+Per-pixel collision detection requires more CPU cycles than regular sprites, so it's an optional feature that is disabled by default.
 You can enable it for each sprite calling \ref TLN_EnableSpriteCollision passing the sprite index and a boolean value with *true* to enable or *false* to disable the feature.
 For example, to enable collision detection for sprite 0 and disable it for sprite 3:
 ```c
 TLN_EnableSpriteCollision (0, true);
 TLN_EnableSpriteCollision (3, false);